 Exception: application to become a peace officer

-The one time the defendant must disclose the arrest is if he or she applies to become a peace officer.
+The one time the defendant must disclose the arrest is if he or she applies to become a law enforcement officer.
 In such a case, it must be disclosed in response to a direct question contained in a questionnaire or application for a position as a peace officer.

 Additionally, the record may be disclosed by the Department of Justice in response to a peace officer application request.7